Finax Blog

 How am I supposed to build up an emergency fund when I'm living paycheck to paycheck?
 Be creative.
 Think of something, but do it quickly.
 Speed plays a big part in this case.
 Success is what will motivate in the next steps.
 After all, your emergency fund is just the first step to getting control of your finances.

-One of the reasons why I didn't become a professional tennis player, unlike my brother, was that while he either won the tournament or was at least in the finals in the junior categories, I was eliminated in the quarterfinals.
+One of the reasons why I didn't become a professional tennis player, unlike my brother, was that while he either won the tournament or was at least in the finals in the junior categories, I got eliminated in the quarterfinals.
 His victories motivated him to train even harder, while I was demotivated by the losses and wanted to go hang out with friends instead of training.

 Ask for an extra shift at work, deliver pizzas, work at weekends, sell some of your stuff.
 If you can't wrap your head around it, check out these tips of mine: